Bite-sized potato skins are easy to make and as easy to eat. Loaded with your favorite nacho toppings, this is a perfect game-day appetizer!

 Easy Potato Skins – Mini Poppers

-Heat oven to 400* use a fork to pierce each potato a few times and bake about 40 minutes until tender.
+- Heat oven to 400*.
+Use a fork to pierce each potato a few times and then bake in the oven for about 40 minutes, or until tender.

-Let potatoes cool while you mix together the can of refried beans with the chilis and half the enchilada seasoning.
+- Let the potatoes cool while you mix together the can of refried beans with the chilis and the enchilada seasoning.

-Fill each with a spoonful of the bean mixture.
-Top generously with cheese.
+- Fill each with a spoonful of the bean mixture, then top generously with cheese.

-Broil for about 5 minutes until cheese is melty and amazing looking.
+- Broil for about 5 minutes, or until the cheese is melted.

 - The ingredients are super affordable

-- The size of the poppers make them easy to eat
+- The size of the poppers makes them easy to eat

 - You can easily adapt this to feed however many people you’re having over.

-- Every person can decide exactly how they want their skins!
+- Every person can decide exactly how they want theirs!

-- If anyone has allergies in the group, you can easily keep theirs safe by making them on a separate tray (or even just on tin foil) and load them up with whatever that person needs!
+- If anyone has allergies in the group, you can easily keep theirs safe by making them in separate bathces (or even just on tin foil) and then load them up with whatever that person needs!